mavryk-network/taquito/docs/smartcontracts.md

 In the next example, we call the `send()` method.
 This example requires a different ceremony for getting a temporary key for signing.

 We call the `send()` method on the `increment()` method.
-Taquito then forges this operation into a transfer operation (with a transfer value of zero), signs the operation with our testing key, and injects or broadcasts the operation to the Tezos RPC node.
+Taquito then forges this operation into a transfer operation (with a transfer value of zero), signs the operation with our testing key, and injects or broadcasts the operation to the Mavryk RPC node.

 Then we wait for the `confirmation(3)` to complete.
 The `3` number tells Taquito how many confirmations to wait for before resolving the promise. `3` is a good value for this type of demonstration, but we recommend a higher value if you are dealing with mainnet transactions.